Source Control

 ✔ You are on the latest version of feature-branch-name

-You can make sure that your Ampli and Git branches stay in sync with the ampli status command.
+Use the ampli status command to make sure that your Ampli and Git branches stay in sync.

-Before merging your Git branch with implementation changes you should verify that both is-merged and is-latest checks pass successfully.
-You can do this with a single command ampli status --is-merged --is-latest
+Before you merge your Git branch with implementation changes, verify that both is-merged and is-latest checks pass.
+Run ampli status --is-merged --is-latest.

 Amplitude recommends merging your Git branch immediately after you merge your Data branch.
-This ensures other teams will have your implementation of the new events.
+Merging immediately ensures other teams have your implementation of the new events.

 CI workflows